-If an employee at the end of a calendar year does not accrue as much paid leave as he/she has used during that year, the employee's vacation or sick leave accrual for the following year will be reduced to the extent of such overuse.
+If an employee at the end of a calendar year does not accrue as much paid leave as he/she has used during that year, the employee's V/PTO accrual for the following year will be reduced to the extent of such overuse.
 If an employee's employment is terminated for any reason, other than job elimination, after taking more paid leave than was earned, this will be treated as a wage advance, which the Company can deduct from the employee's final paycheck subject to the provisions of State Law.

-Notice of the need to use paid vacation or sick time for purposes of illness of the employee or the employee's family member shall be provided before the start of the employee's shift on the day such leave is required, if possible.
+Notice of the need to use V/PTO for purposes of illness of the employee or the employee's family member shall be provided before the start of the employee's shift on the day such leave is required, if possible.
 If circumstances beyond the employee's control prevent such notice, the employee shall be required to provide as much notice as possible.

-Employees who need to use paid vacation or sick time, for any of the other purposes outlined in the New York City sick leave law, must provide seven (7) calendar days' notice before the requested day off in the case of foreseeable situations, and as soon as practicable in unforeseeable situations.
+Employees who need to use V/PTO, for any of the other purposes outlined in the New York City sick leave law, must provide seven (7) calendar days' notice before the requested day off in the case of foreseeable situations, and as soon as practicable in unforeseeable situations.